secretstartups/handbook/people-group/learning-and-development/gitlab-learn/admin/index.html.md

 1. Build Smartcards within a Pathway or Journey
 1. Make sure the `private` content checkbox is checked for SmartCards, Pathways, and Journeys
-1. Assign content directly to an individual user, group, or channel
+1. Assign or share content directly to an individual user, private Group, or private Channel

 **Example:** L&D uploads a compliance course with graded content for a specific group of learners.
 Since it is graded, interactive content, we want this path to only be assigned to the GitLab team.
 SmartCards will be built within a private Pathway that will be assigned directly to team members via a Group.
 In the future, the team might create a public course without the graded elements that could be public for the wider community.